Low-volatility anomaly: Evidence

 The low-volatility anomaly has been documented in the United States over an extended 90-year period.
 Volatility-sorted portfolios containing deep historical evidence since 1929 are available in an online data library.
 The picture contains portfolio data for US stocks sorted on past volatility and grouped into ten portfolios.
 The portfolio of stocks with the lowest volatility has a higher return compared to the portfolio of stocks with the highest volatility.
 A visual illustration of the anomaly, since the relation between risk and return should be positive.
 Data for the related low-beta anomaly is also online available.
-The evidence of the anomaly has been mounting due to numerous studies by both academics and practitioners which confirm the presence of the anomaly throughout the forty years since its initial discovery in the early 1970s.
+The evidence of the anomaly has been mounting due to numerous studies by both academics and practitioners which confirm the presence of the anomaly throughout the fifty years since its initial discovery in 1972.
 The low-volatility anomaly is found across sectors, but also within every sector.
 There are multiple examples.
 Besides evidence for the US stock market, there is also evidence for international stock markets.
 Similar results are found in global equity markets.

 Explanations

 Several explanations have been put forward to explain the low-volatility anomaly.
-They explain why low risk securities are more in demand creating the low-volatility anomaly.
+They explain why high-risk securities are more in demand creating the low-volatility anomaly.